-My favorite stint of course was at Outlook.
+My favorite stint, of course, was at Outlook.
 I spent 7 years there and worked with my favorite editor, Mr. Vinod Mehta.
 He was an editor who gave you complete freedom and he would back you up completely, no matter how difficult the story gets.
-You might be getting threats from the government, from private companies, saying they would cancel all their advertisement, and all other kind of threats, he would not let anything come in the way of a good story.
-He was a great person and a human being because he used to care for people, which again, is a very unique thing in the newsroom and it really shaped me at Outlook.
+You might be getting threats from the government, from private companies, saying they would cancel all their advertisement, and all other kinds of threats, he would not let anything come in the way of a good story.
+He was a great person and a human being because he used to care for people, which again, is a unique thing in the newsroom and it really shaped me at Outlook.

 In DNA again, I had a very good editor, Aditya Sinha.
 I too had become an editor by then.
 I really enjoyed DNA because there I could create my own team which could function as journalists, I could protect them from external threats, just like Mr. Vinod Mehta used to protect us and also show them how to do good journalism.
 So, that was a great experience.